AnomalyCLIP: Object-agnostic Prompt Learning for Zero-shot Anomaly Detection

 (ex.
 Q-Q, K-K, V-V self-attention)

 2.5.
-Training and inference
+Training

-Objective: glocal loss (global + local)
+Objective: glocal loss (global for cross-entropy loss + local for focal and dice loss)

 Integrate intermediate layers to provide more local visual details.

+2.6.
 Inference

 - Image-level anomaly score: \(P(g_a, f_i)\)